Click the Apply tab for instructions on how to apply for the 2019-2020 CKLDP class.

 - Agreement Form – completed, signed, and uploaded in PDF format.
 Please click here to download a copy of the form.
 (Last Name-First Name-Agreement.pdf)

 How do I learn more?
 There will be an “Applications 101” information session hosted by members of the CKLDP Selection Committee where candidates can ask questions about what to include and what not to include in applications.
 Attendance at this event is NOT mandatory for applications and will hold no merit on acceptance into the program.
-This event will take place as follows:
+This event will take place virtually, date TBD:

 - CLICK HERE TO REGISTER

 Have more questions?
-Reach out to Claire or Teri for more information:
+Reach out to Daniel or Claire for more information:

-- Chair: Claire Dickey, AIA, LEED AP BD+C, email@example.com
+- Past-Chair: Claire Dickey, AIA, LEED AP BD+C, EDAC firstname.lastname@example.org

 Clarification!
 The difference between a letter of interest and a letter of recommendation is a follows: